 VLBI proposals use ALMA in conjunction with VLBI telescopes around the world.
-They have a special VLBI proposal interface at the Science Goal level and the spectral setup is limited to pre-defined continuum setups in Bands 3 and 6.
-Users should normally select the system-defined calibration option as all necessary calibrations will be carried out by the observatory.
+They have a special VLBI proposal interface at the Science Goal level and the spectral setup is limited to pre-defined continuum and spectral-line observing setups in Bands 1, 3, 6, and 7.
 Unlike standard proposals, VLBI observations require a time estimate (including overheads, which make up \sim 50 per cent of the expected time on source) rather than a sensitivity to be entered.
 Note that ALMA VLBI programs must also have been submitted to the appropriate VLBI network by their independent deadline.
-Passive phasing can be used to enable the detection of weaker (<0.5 Jy) science targets.

 Phased Array proposals request that the 12-m Array be used as a single dish i.e. using the same phasing hardware that produces the signal used for VLBI, but without correlating this with the signals from other telescopes - it is an ALMA-only mode.
-This mode is currently only available for the observation of pulsars.
+Phased array observations are possible in Bands 1, 3, 6, and 7.